Dasty87/MMM-uptimerobot/README.md

 ## Instalation
 1. Clone this repository in your MagicMirror installation under modules.
-2. Rename plugin foler from 'MMM-uptimerobot' to 'uptimerobot'
-3. Add configuration to config.js
+2. Add configuration to config.js

 ## Using the module